Ephigenia/Ephigenia.github.io/README.md

-These are the sources of my website.
+These are the sources of my website: [ephigenia.de](https://www.ephigenia.de).
 Based on the automatic site generator [jekyll](https://jekyllrb.com) it’s deployed to [github pages](https://pages.github.com/).

 ## Requirements